 If you have tested directly with MyHeritage you will want to download your raw data.
 Your raw data is really just a file containing a really, really long list of numbers.
 But that list defines you.
 You should save it to your computer for your own records.
 You can also upload it to another testing company like FTDNA or LivingDNA for FREE.

 Transfer to MyHeritage

 If you have tested at any of the major DNA testing companies, including AncestryDNA, 23andMe, or Family Tree DNA, you can transfer your DNA results to MyHeritage for FREE.
 Yes, free.
-It does require a membership to MyHeritage to access all of their features, but you can still see your match list and your origins information for FREE.
+It does require a membership to MyHeritage to access all of their features OR an inexpensive $29 fee to unlock their DNA tools, but you can still see your match list and some other information for FREE.